 Green flag #2: Specific job duties that match your SSW field skills certificate.
 The employer can describe what you will be doing on Day 1, Day 30, and Day 365.

-Green flag #5: The company is verifiably real — you can find their corporate registration on the National Tax Agency website (国税庁法人番号公表サイト), they have a real physical address, they've been in business for several years, and they have a documented track record with foreign workers.
+Green flag #5: The company is verifiably real — you can check its corporate number record, name, and registered address on the National Tax Agency Corporate Number Publication Site, confirm that it has a real physical address, it has been in business for several years, and it has a documented track record with foreign workers.

 Recommended Job Search Timeline